biomchen/id-fusulinids/README.md

 ### Data

-The original data was provided Dr. Yikun Shi, School of Earth Sciences, University.
+The original data was provided **Dr. Yikun Shi**, School of Earth Sciences, University.
 They have been preprocessed.
 You can find the examples in the example folder.

 ### Data augmentation